komola/node-eyefi/README.md

 ## Usage

 First.
-Setup your card so that it sends the jpg or raw file to a computer.
-For the moment you should consider turning off any other features such as FTP Upload, GeoTagging, etc.
+Setup your card so that it sends files to a computer.
+Also make sure that TransferRelay is turned OFF

 Second.
 Change the config so it does what you want it to :)